New Source Performance Standards for Stationary Combustion Turbines (“Turbines NSPS”)

 Clean Air Standards for Harmful Soot Pollution

 In response to a court order, the U.S EPA in December 2012 tightened its national air quality standards for harmful fine particle pollution, including soot (known as PM 2.5).
-These microscopic particles can penetrate deep into the lungs and have been linked to premature death, heart attacks, stroke, acute bronchitis and aggravated asthma.
+These microscopic particles can penetrate deep into the lungs and have been linked to premature death, heart attacks, stroke, and aggravated asthma.
 The new soot limit strengthens the annual health standard for PM2.5 to 12 micrograms per cubic meter; it replaced a 1997 annual standard of 15 micrograms per cubic meter.

 Oil and Natural Gas Sector New Source Performance Standards, National Emission Standards for Hazardous Air Pollutants, and Control Techniques Guidelines (“Oil & Gas NESHAP/NSPS”)